 The Group capitalizes development costs for two drug candidates Paclical and Paccal Vet.
-The capitalized development costs for the financial year ending April 30, 2016 amounted to TSEK 16,727 compared to TSEK 16,797 as per April 30, 2015 and TSEK 29,464 as per April 30, 2014.
-The Group's accumulated capitalized development costs, as of April 30, 2016, amounted to TSEK 409,900 compared to TSEK 393,173 as of April 30, 2015 and TSEK 376,376 as per April 30, 2014.
-An assessment is performed annually of whether there is a need for impairment of the capitalized development costs.
+The financial year's capitalized development costs amounted to TSEK 16,797 (29,464) and the Group's capitalized development costs, as of April 30, 2015, amounted to TSEK 393,173 (376,376).
+The company annually performs an assessment of whether there is a need for impairment of the capitalized development costs.
 Oasmia's impairment tests show that there is no need for impairment.
-Market approval has been received for Paccilcal in Russia for the indication of ovarian cancer in humans and conditional market approval has been received for Paccal Vet in the USA for the indications of mammary carcinoma and squamous cell carcinoma in dogs.
+Market approval has been received for Paclical in Russia for the indication of ovarian cancer in humans and conditional market approval has been received for Paccal Vet in the USA for the indications of mammary carcinoma and squamous cell carcinoma in dogs.
 In Oasmia's assessment, more market approvals can be expected in the foreseeable future and expected future profits justify the value of the assets.
 If the other market approvals were not to be received, if a considerably lower price than expected was received per treatment, if the market share was lower, or if the likelihood of receiving approval were to decrease, parts of the capitalized expenditure would be carried as expenses.
-As of April 30, 2016 capitalized expenditure amounted to 126 % compared to 105 % as of April 30, 2015 and 134% as of April 30, 2014 of the equity at the same time.
+As of April 30, 2015 capitalized expenditure amounted to 105% (134) of the equity at the same time.
 The Group annually evaluates whether a need for impairment exists for all intangible assets, in accordance with the accounting policies described in Note 2.